2DegreesInvesting/ds.pins/README.md

-The goal of this meetup is to show how we might share data with pins with Dropbox.
+The goal of this meetup is to show how we might share different versions of an evolving dataset as pins with Dropbox.

-Compared to a previous meetup about pins, this one presents pins 1.0.0, which includes a new more explicit API and greater support for versioning.
+Compared to a previous meetup about pins, this one uses [pins 1.0.0](https://www.rstudio.com/blog/pins-1-0-0/), which includes a new more explicit API and greater support for versioning.

 At the end of this series you will be able to do two things: